mrdaemon/exosphere/docs/source/connections.rst

     ┃ Provider ┃ Platform                       ┃ Sync Repositories ┃ Refresh Updates ┃
     ┡━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━┩
     │ Apt      │ Debian/Ubuntu Derivatives      │ Requires Sudo     │ No Privileges   │
-    │ Pkg      │ FreeBSD                        │ No Privileges     │ No Privileges   │
+    │ Pkg      │ FreeBSD                        │ Requires Sudo     │ No Privileges   │
     │ Dnf      │ Fedora/RHEL/CentOS Derivatives │ No Privileges     │ No Privileges   │
     │ Yum      │ RHEL/CentOS 7 and earlier      │ No Privileges     │ No Privileges   │
     └──────────┴────────────────────────────────┴───────────────────┴─────────────────┘

-For instance, we can see here that the ``Apt`` provider requires sudo privileges to sync repositories, but does not require any privileges to refresh updates.
+For instance, we can see here that the ``Apt`` and ``Pkg`` providers require sudo privileges to sync repositories, but does not require any privileges to refresh updates.

 .. note::